-The call for 2019-2021 EDGE Fellowship applications is now OPEN – Find out more here
+The call for 2019-2021 EDGE Fellowship applications is now CLOSED – successful applicants will be informed in September

 Many of the world’s EDGE species occur in low-income countries that frequently lack the capacity and resources to protect them.
 We believe that the best way to achieve long-term conservation goals is to support local people to develop the skills and experience to conserve their local biodiversity.

 The EDGE Fellowship programme identifies, trains, and mentors local conservation leaders and supports the implementation of targeted initiatives to protect EDGE species.
 Under the supervision of internationally renowned scientists at ZSL and partner organisations, EDGE Fellows receive support (via two training courses, online learning, project visits and mentoring) in project design, data collection and analysis, monitoring and evaluation, community outreach, education, leadership and fundraising.